tatescode/DNSToolkit/README.md

 - Basic error checking is implemented, such as checking if the right cli parameters are used, the right domain name is valid, etc.

 ## To-do
-- Add a dns record type as the --type flag (A, AAAA, MX, CNAME, TXT, etc.)
+- Add a dns record support for CNAME

 ## Tests (Depending on what functionality you are testing)
 - go run .\main.go --query A google.com